“Objective” Evidence of Disability in Maryland Long Term Disability

 The court also ruled that the plan did not require the claimant to submit proof with an “objective component,” though it legitimately could have.
 The court concluded that Prudential could not deny the short or long-term disability claims on the basis that she had failed to submit proof with an objective component.

 If you have become seriously disabled and need to file either a disability claim with your insurer or the government, you should consult with an experienced Maryland long-term disability attorney as soon as possible to avoid compromising your case or losing your rights.
-Contact the attorneys of Steinhardt, Siskind and Associates at (866) 902-4111 or via our online form.
+Contact the attorneys of Steinhardt, Siskind and Lieberman at (866) 902-4111 or via our online form.